 About

-Sam Motter is a cornettist, recorder player, improviser, and specialist in the repertoire, societal context, and performing practice of the 16th and 17th centuries from Bloomington, Indiana.
+Sam Motter is an American cornettist, recorder player, improviser, and specialist in the repertoire, societal context, and performing practice of the 16th and 17th centuries from Bloomington, Indiana.
 As a multi-instrumentalist, Motter holds a bachelor’s degree in jazz saxophone, a M.A. in musicology, and an M.M. in historical performance from the Indiana University Jacobs School of Music, studying with historical performance luminaries including Clea Galhano, Kris Kwapis, Bruce Dickey, Frithjof Smith, and Jeremy West.
 He has been active as a performer and teacher in the Midwest and beyond for over a decade, collaborating with artists including Brent Wallarab, Michael Spiro, and Wayne Wallace, and appearing on the Grammy-nominated album Canto América.